Constantine the Great: Religion and religious policy

-Constantine might not have patronized Christianity alone.
+Constantine might not have patronised Christianity alone.
 A triumphal arch was built in 315 to celebrate his victory in the Battle of the Milvian Bridge which was decorated with images of the goddess Victoria, and sacrifices were made to pagan gods at its dedication, including Apollo, Diana, and Hercules.
 Absent from the arch are any depictions of Christian symbolism.
 However, the arch was commissioned by the Senate, so the absence of Christian symbols may reflect the role of the Curia at the time as a pagan redoubt.

 In 321, he legislated that the venerable Sunday should be a day of rest for all citizens.
 In 323, he issued a decree banning Christians from participating in state sacrifices.
 After the pagan gods had disappeared from his coinage, Christian symbols appeared as Constantine's attributes, the chi rho between his hands or on his labarum, as well on the coinage.
 The reign of Constantine established a precedent for the emperor to have great influence and authority in the early Christian councils, most notably the dispute over Arianism.
 Constantine disliked the risks to societal stability that religious disputes and controversies brought with them, preferring to establish an orthodoxy.
 His influence over the Church councils was to enforce doctrine, root out heresy, and uphold ecclesiastical unity; the Church's role was to determine proper worship, doctrines, and dogma.

 North African bishops struggled with Christian bishops who had been ordained by Donatus in opposition to Caecilian from 313 to 316.
 The African bishops could not come to terms, and the Donatists asked Constantine to act as a judge in the dispute.
 Three regional Church councils and another trial before Constantine all ruled against Donatus and the Donatism movement in North Africa.
 In 317, Constantine issued an edict to confiscate Donatist church property and to send Donatist clergy into exile.
 More significantly, in 325 he summoned the First Council of Nicaea, most known for its dealing with Arianism and for instituting the Nicene Creed.
 He enforced the council's prohibition against celebrating the Lord's Supper on the day before the Jewish Passover, which marked a definite break of Christianity from the Judaic tradition.
-From then on, the solar Julian Calendar was given precedence over the lunisolar Hebrew calendar among the Christian churches of the Roman Empire.
+From then on, the solar Julian calendar was given precedence over the lunisolar Hebrew calendar among the Christian churches of the Roman Empire.

-Constantine made some new laws regarding the Jews; some of them were unfavorable towards Jews, although they were not harsher than those of his predecessors.
+Constantine made some new laws regarding the Jews; some of them were unfavourable towards Jews, although they were not harsher than those of his predecessors.
 It was made illegal for Jews to seek converts or to attack other Jews who had converted to Christianity.
 They were forbidden to own Christian slaves or to circumcise their slaves.
 On the other hand, Jewish clergy were given the same exemptions as Christian clergy.